Vikash-Singh-Bhadoriya/Kotlin-Programs/README.md

                       Kotlin-Programs

-This repository contains basic kotlin programs for beginners
+This repository contains basic kotlin programs for beginners like :- Factorial
+Fibonacci Series
+Check Leap Year
+LCM of 2 numbers
+etc.....

-Feel free to contribute :)
+Feel free to contribute ☺️